Here are the latest developments on the coronavirus pandemic in the Greater Toronto Area for Saturday.

 Status of cases in the GTA

-Ontario reports more than 5,800 new coronavirus cases over past two days
+Ontario reports a total of 4,301 new coronavirus cases over past 2 days

 The province published two days’ worth of coronavirus data on Saturday morning.
-No numbers were released on New Year’s Day.
+No numbers were released on Christmas Day on Friday.